ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 Thanks to Willi Schoenborn, Alessandro Ranellucci, Erik Wilde and Mark Nottingham for being the initial contributors of this specifications.

+# Ratelimit headers currently used on the web

+RFC EDITOR PLEASE DELETE THIS SECTION.

+Commonly used header field names are:

+- `X-RateLimit-Limit`, `X-RateLimit-Remaining`, `X-RateLimit-Reset`;
+- `X-Rate-Limit-Limit`, `X-Rate-Limit-Remaining`, `X-Rate-Limit-Reset`.

+There are variants too, where the window is specified in the header field name, eg:

+- `x-ratelimit-limit-minute`, `x-ratelimit-limit-hour`, `x-ratelimit-limit-day`
+- `x-ratelimit-remaining-minute`, `x-ratelimit-remaining-hour`, `x-ratelimit-remaining-day`

+Here are some interoperability issues:

+- `X-RateLimit-Remaining` references different values, depending on the implementation:

+   * seconds remaining to the window expiration
+   * milliseconds remaining to the window expiration
+   * seconds since UTC, in UNIX Timestamp
+   * a datetime, either `HTTP-date` [RFC7231] or {{?RFC3339}}

+- different headers, with the same semantic, are used by different implementers:

+  * X-RateLimit-Limit and X-Rate-Limit-Limit
+  * X-RateLimit-Remaining and X-Rate-Limit-Remaining
+  * X-RateLimit-Reset and X-Rate-Limit-Reset

 # FAQ

 1. Why defining standard headers for throttling?